moeni27/LyriFont/README.md

 More than for the music genre classifier, a larger dataset for the sub-font genre classification could have led to better results.
 Again, other features could have been considered to enrich the quality of the association.

 ## Image Generation
+The images that are displayed during the playback of the song are generated through the Hugging Face API based on keywords extracted from a given text using the spaCy library in Python.
+Hugging Face is a leading platform in natural language processing (NLP) and machine learning, known for its Transformers library which provides state-of-the-art models for a variety of tasks.
+While Hugging Face is primarily known for NLP, it also offers models for other tasks including image generation.
+These models can create images based on textual inputs.
+On the other hand spaCy is a popular open-source library for advanced natural language processing in Python.
+It's designed to be fast and efficient for tasks such as tokenization, part-of-speech tagging, named entity recognition, and more.
 ## Lyrics and Image Visualization
 ## Blobs Generation
 ## Interactive Visuals Features